Table of Contents

 Go to your least favorite room and take an inventory.
 How many layers of texture are in there?

 What is missing from this list?
-Is a plant or two the missing piece?
-Maybe it’s something bigger like a rug.
+Is a plant or two the missing piece (I know adding those saved a couple of my rooms!)?
+Maybe it’s something bigger like a rug (this is usually what’s missing and how you add texture to a dining room!).